PollreddySreeja/Blood-Group-Detection-DeepLearning/README.md

 # Blood-Group-Detection-DeepLearning
 Deep learning-based blood group classification from agglutination images using CNN and Firefly Optimization with Django deployment

-This project is a deep learning-based system that classifies human blood groups (A, B, AB, O) from agglutination images.
-It uses a Convolutional Neural Network (CNN) along with Firefly Optimization for improved performance.
-The system also includes a Django-based web interface for real-time prediction.

 ## Features

 - Blood group classification from images